lalithcouppuraj16/lalithcouppuraj/README.md

-# AAC-Clydespace Avionics Software Challenge
-You are given the LIS3MDLTR 3-Axis Magnetometer sensor.
-The data sheet is located at `doc/lism3mdl.pdf`

-## Task Description
-You must use the C API defined in `i2c.h` to operate on an I2C bus.

-We provide example stub implementations of this API in `i2c.c`.
-You are free to extend the provided stub functions for the API.

-Please write a device driver that implements the following API:
+#I2C Driver for LIS3MDLTR 3-Axis Magnetometer Sensor

+This is a simple I2C driver implementation for the LIS3MDLTR 3-Axis Magnetometer Sensor.

+#Usage

+1. Include the `i2c.h` header file in your project.
+2. Implement the I2C communication functions (i2c_read and i2c_write) based on the platform.
+3. Use the provided API functions to communicate with the sensor.

+#API Functions

+i2c_read: reads data from the I2C bus.
+i2c_write: writes data to the I2C bus.
-- Get the full-scale configuration
+get_full_scale_config: Retrieves the full-scale configuration from the sensor.
+get_output_data_rate: Retrieves the output data rate configuration from the sensor.
-- Get and set the output data rate
+set_output_data_rate: Sets the output data rate configuration of the sensor.
-- Enable or disable the interrupt pin
+interrupt_pin: Enables or disables the interrupt pin of the sensor.
-- Read the output data of a specified axis
+read_output_data: Reads the output data of a specified axis from the sensor.

-## Development
-You are provided this minimal repository, `aac-code-challenge`, please perform your work on branch `<candidate_name>`

-Documentation can be found in `aac-code-challenge/doc`

-Once complete, please repackage and email back this repo to your interviewers

-## Scope
-You shouldn't need to spend more than a couple of hours on the task.

-This is not a closed book assessment.

-## Extra Thoughts
+#Extra Thoughts
-If you have time, answer the following questions:
-- What changes you would make to this interfaces for use in an RTOS environment?
+What changes you would make to this interfaces for use in an RTOS environment?
+Error handling can be improved a lot and the priorities to the tasks can be set using RTOS which in return improve the quality of the code.

-- How might the I2C API be improved
+How might the I2C API be improved?
+The API can be improved by adding additional API functions for clock stretching, bus speed and addressing modes.